The Cheapest Auto Insurance Companies in Dallas, Texas, in 2026

 • Comprehensive insurance covers theft, vandalism, weather damage, and other non-collision losses.

-• Rental reimbursement helps cover rental car costs after an accident.
+• Rental reimbursement helps cover rental car costs after an accident up to the limits of your policies.

-• Roadside assistance covers towing, flat tires, jump-starts, and key lockouts.
+• Roadside assistance covers towing, flat tires, jump-starts, fuel deliveries, and key lockouts.

 • Gap insurance covers the difference between your car’s value and the remaining loan balance after a total loss.